 Inventories of supplies and plant maintenance on the balance sheet are valued at cost determined on a weighted average method, and offset with a corresponding fund equity reserve.
 These inventory items are accounted for on the consumption method whereby expenditures are recorded when they are consumed.
 Food commodities, on the other hand, are recorded at market values supplied by the Texas Department of Human Services.
-Supplies are used for almost all functions of activity, while food commodities are received at no cost, their fair market value is supplied by the Texas Department of Human Services and recorded as inventory and deferred revenue when received.
+Supplies are used for almost all functions of activity, while food commodities are used only in the food service program.
+Although commodities are received at no cost, their fair market value is supplied by the Texas Department of Human Services and recorded as inventory and deferred revenue when received.
 When requisitioned, inventory and deferred revenue are relieved, expenditures are charged, and revenue is recognized for an equal amount.